-* Coalition government still likely, carries risk of instability
+* Coalition government still likely, carries risk of

 * Voters deliver blow to PPP, leader of last government

 * Former cricket star Imran Khan's party may come in second